fabian-sp/GGLasso/CONTRIBUTING.md

 on each other, start with the first one and do not submit any others until the first one has been processed.

-3. __Use `gglasso` coding style__.
-We tried to adhere as closely as possible to the [PEP8](https://www.python.org/dev/peps/pep-0008/) guidelines, please, do so as well.
-Maintaining a consistent style across the whole code base makes it much easier to jump into the code.
-If you are modifying existing `gglasso` code that does not follow the style guide, a separate pull request to fix the style would be greatly appreciated.

-4. If you add new parameters or a new function, you will also need to document them.
+3. If you add new parameters or a new function, you will also need to document them.

 ## Contributing code